anchore/syft/README.md

    # but it is not accessible from within the final built artifact
    maven-url: "https://repo1.maven.org/maven2"
    max-parent-recursive-depth: 5
+   # enables Syft to use the network to fill in more detailed information about artifacts
+   # currently this enables searching maven-url for license data
+   use-network: false

 linux-kernel:
    # whether to catalog linux kernel modules found within lib/modules/** directories